100stacks/100stacks.github.io/blog/webhooks.md

 4. GitHub determines if it has a registered webhook for the command sent from our Hubot client
 5. If so, GitHub sends the command to our Webhook server
 6. Webhook server verifies via HMAC hash that it can receive commands from our GitHub client
-7. Webhook server sends the command via Maestro API to Jenkins
+7. Webhook server sends the command to Jenkins
 8. Jenkins queues up container build
 9. Success/Failure is returned to Webhook server
 10. Webhook server sends build status to our GitHub client